-The discounting rate is used to derive the Present Value (PV) of the Cash Flows and is typically the Weighted Average Cost of Capital (WACC).
+The discounting rate is typically the Weighted Average Cost of Capital (WACC).
 The rationale is quite simple, the funds borrowed by a Company to finance its business, operations, assets and projects have a cost associated with them and the company want to make sure that the asset being contemplated fetches the Cost of Capital (bare minimum).